Lloyd's Walk For Water

 Ex Northern Territory Deputy Chief Minister

-BEEFitUP Australia: Connecting Hotels around Australia for strong economic and social growth whilst paying homage to our farmers, rural communities and the “paddock to plate” process.
+BEEFitUP Australia: Connecting communities around Australia for strong economic and social growth whilst paying homage to our farmers, rural communities and the “paddock to plate” process.

 The Australian Horizons Foundation and the Visit Australian Towns Network Inc have partnered with RED INTERNET to create a dynamic social enterprise model and we invite you to join us.